yingyulam/furniture_frontend/README.md

 # Furniture-frontend

 <h1>Iteration 3</h1>
 In this iteration, we have done a lot of alterations on the frontend part of the app based on css, and added some function (i.e. sorting, user designated name).

+Run the application after cloning the repository: **npm install** and **npm start** or visit the link above.

 A brief overview of the app's UI and function

 1. Home page when logged out, there are not favorite (heart) for this page
 ![1  Home page log out](https://media.github.ccs.neu.edu/user/11225/files/fe30ea68-7a49-40a0-a2c2-68783bea02ff)